 |I've been doing decal design for more than twenty years now.
 Time permitting, I do custom decal design work for other modellers, for a fee.
 On average, I do one or two assignments per year.
 This page presents information for modelers that consider having custom decals designed and printed.|

-You can see that producing decal artwork takes considerable time and effort.
+You can see that producing decal artwork takes considerable time, effort and expertise.
 Therefore, custom decals will be considerably more expensive than say an aftermarket decal sheet.
-If you're not willing to spend that money, please forget about having custom decals made.
+However, in many cases, you just need a few custom decals to do a project, because often the kit decals, or aftermarket decals, can provide the majority of the required decals.
+This limits the cost of doing a model with custom-made decals.
+But if you're not willing to spend money, please forget about having custom decals made.

 The main costs are the hours spent on drawing the artwork, using vector graphics software.
+Artwork scaling and preparing for printing is part of that.
 The second cost component is the communication with the customer.
 The customer knows what he wants, and needs to communicate all that information.
 Also, I'm usually no expert on the subject, and I probably need help from the customer.
 Count on at least a dozen of back-and-forth e-mails.
 The actual decal printing is relatively cheap, and I generally recommend doing a double set, just to be sure.

 One way or reducing your costs is the have multiple copies of the decals printed, and sell the extra sheets to other modelers.
 This could bring the cost down to the level of a regular aftermarket decal sheet.
 Drawbacks are that you will no longer have a unique model, and the effort required to sell the decals.